 What are the disadvantages of using natural gas?

 - Natural gas is a non-renewable source of energy.
-This means that one day we could run out of Natural gas.
+This means that one day we will run out of natural gas.

 - Burning gas produces carbon dioxide gas.
-This is a greenhouse gas that contributes towards globalwarming.
+This is a greenhouse gas that contributes towards climate change.

 - Burning gas can pollute the air.